su83/cask-tracker/README.rst

   cd cask-tracker
   mvn clean package

-After the build completes, you will have a JAR in:
+After the build completes, you will have a JAR in the ``./target/`` directory.
-``./target/`` directory.

 You can build without running tests: ``mvn clean package -DskipTests``